 The main concepts that are covered in the practical examination may include (but are not limited to) the following:

 - Shaving with a straight razor

 - Chemical Relaxing

-Barbers will be sent an official notice from the Board detailing their results from both examinations.
-If successful, barbers will be eligible to apply for licensure to practice within the state of Connecticut.
+Barbers will be sent an official notice from the board detailing their results from both examinations.
+If successful, barbers will be eligible to apply for licensure to practice within Connecticut.